 For now, I want to just make a meta-philosophical point by contrasting these approaches to subjectivity with a very different one.
 In a recent paper, Peter Godfrey-Smith examines the evolution of subjectivity as a biological phenomenon.3 One of the benefits of having a philosopher of science/biology like Godfrey-Smith working on the problem of mind is that it expands the territory of the possible solution space being considered.
 This paper is very rich, and includes a great discussion of different biological features that appear relevant to the concept of subjectivity and their role in different kinds of organisms.
 Given our common intuition that consciousness extends beyond humans at least to some extent, this kind of work can make a critical contribution for philosophy of mind.
 I think it is especially relevant from the perspective of a divide and conquer strategy like panqualityism: a position that implies subjectivity is an aspect of phenomenal consciousness that should be relatively tractable to scientific explanation.

-1. “Panpsychism and Neutral Monism: How to make up One's Mind,” In Jaskolla Brüntrup (ed.), Panpsychism.
+1. “Panpsychism and Neutral Monism: How to make up One's Mind,” In Brüntrup & Jaskolla (eds.), Panpsychism: Contemporary Perspectives.
 Oxford University Press (2016).
 A preprint can be accessed here.

 2. In “The Neo-Russellian Ignorance Hypothesis: A Hybrid Account of Phenomenal Consciousness”, Journal of Consciousness Studies, 20, No. 3–4, 2013, pp. 125–51.

 3. See (open access) “Evolving Across the Explanatory Gap,” Philosophy, Theory and Practice in Biology (2019) 11:1.
-Seel also this paper: "Varieties of Subjectivity."
+See also this paper: "Varieties of Subjectivity."